Racketship01/Vue-Masterclass/README.md

 - **Vue** middle between opinionated and unopinionated
   - has a very extensive ecosystem --means theres a bunch of addtional tools that are complementary to view built by the Vue Core team that same team that develops Vue.
   - Vue has a solution for routing called Vue Router
-  - also has a state management plan called Vuex which is storing data that is gloval above your app that is developed by the Blue Team
+  - also has a state management plan called Vuex which is storing data that is global above your app that is developed by the Vue Team
-  - If you want to test Vue components or the view code that we're going to be writing, Vue has a recommended test library that it develops called Vue Test Utils, again developed by the View Core Team.
+  - If you want to test Vue components or the vue code that we're going to be writing, Vue has a recommended test library that it develops called Vue Test Utils, again developed by the View Core Team.
   - Difference between Vue and Angular? vue doesnt require to use tools in ecosystem but those ecosystem tools are built with Vue for working with Vue
   - You have the core Vue library, which is just like react pretty and opinionated (angular).
 But then when you want to add more features and functionality to your app, you can also add.
   - Slide deck by Evan You (entire review ecosystem)